 Some efforts to lower the voting age in Europe were opposed by parliamentarians and others who did not want to have multiple "ages of majority."
 The same issue has been raised in the US, where multiple ages of majority already exist for participating in what are considered adult behaviors (e.g., driving, smoking, alcohol consumption, military service, access to credit, full-time employment, emancipation from one's parents - and voting).
 In most cases, US ages of majority are determined by state legislatures and range from 14 to 18 depending on the issue and whether parents consent; the US has few national rules about the age of majority.
-This link provides an interactive state-by-state map with descriptions for "age of majority."
+For example, this link provides an interactive state-by-state map that illustrates the range of "ages of majority" that apply to marriage in the US.

 Proponents of lowering the voting age argue that extending the right to vote to 16- and 17-year-olds is consistent with the fact that at 16 an adolescent's relationship with the law significantly changes as they start driving, working without restrictions, getting married, or living emancipated from parents.
 Opponents note, however, that for the most part 16- and 17-year-olds need parental permission to enjoy these types of rights before the age of 18.
 Opponents voice a concern that a lower voting age could lead to lowering the age of majority in areas where youth currently benefit from protections not afforded to adults.
 For example, the legal status of "minor" currently protects youth from certain types of criminal prosecution, imposes harsher penalties on individuals who might be tempted to exploit minors and allows disadvantaged youth to benefit from social services such as foster care until at least 18.